-Elevated levels of these circulating estrogens can have adverse effects on men’s health.
+Elevated levels of these circulating estrogens can cause some issues.
 Firstly they signal the pituitary gland to reduce production of LH, a hormone which signals the testes to produce testosterone, thus reducing testosterone production.
 In addition high estrogens can also stimulate SHGB (sex hormone binding globulin) production which is a protein which binds to free testosterone creating a bound and inactive form which is no longer available to bind to testosterone receptors thus reducing active testosterone levels.

-Symptoms of Andropause
+Symptoms of High Estrogens

 Want More Information?

-For more in depth information on the treatment of this condition ior to purchase any tretment listed you are required to log into the free members section.
-Click on either Existing members or Set up a new account to enter restricted area.
+For more in depth information on the treatment of this condition or to purchase any treatment listed you are required to log in if an Existing member or register a new account to enter restricted area.